 When managed properly, LNG and BioLNG do not pose any greater risks than other fuels that are regularly loaded and transported by heavy-duty vehicles.

-* “Well-to-wheel” greenhouse gas emission reductions are based on current ISO 9001 standards for analysis and EPA & GREET emissions values.
-“Greenhouse gas emissions” includes CO2, methane, and N2O.
+* "Well-to-wheel" greenhouse gas emission reductions are based on current ISO 9001 standards for analysis and EPA & GREET emissions values.
+"Greenhouse gas emissions" include CO2, methane, and N2O.

 **A truck running on an LNG gas engine will produce noise levels at 72dB(A), equal to a normal car.
 An average diesel-powered truck will produce 82 dB(A).
-To give in idea of how significant that reduction is: every 3dB(A) reduction in noise halves the intensity of the sound (because sound is scientifically measured on a logarithmic scale).
+To give an idea of how significant that reduction is, every 3dB(A) reduction in noise halves the intensity of the sound (because the sound is scientifically measured on a logarithmic scale).